 Cornerstone Cellars dates from 1991 which is when they released their first commercial vintage.
 This is one of the older Napa Wineries you may not have heard about; their public tasting room in Yountville certainly helps with additional exposure.

 Two Memphis physicians Michael Dragutsky and David Sloas founded this winery (both are still practicing medicine).
-Today the winery is owned by both Michael Dragutsky and Craig Camp (Craig has prior experience as a wine importer and worked several years at wineries in Italy).
+Today the winery is owned by Michael along with several investors from the Memphis area.
 Not only is their focus on the Napa Valley but in 2008 they started producing wine from Oregon’s Willamette Valley.
 Their Oregon wines are also available in the tasting room.

 This first vintage received excellent praise and publicity from wine writers and collectors and they decided to continue making wine commercially.
 They have been sourcing from the same vineyards since day 1 – today the vineyards are under ownership of another winery but Cornerstone has long term contracts to continue using the same fruit.
 These are all hillside vineyards at elevation, around 1700 to 2000 feet with nice red mountain clay that is so characteristic of the Howell Mountain Appellation.